slatedocs/slate/source/includes/markdown/_15-quick-start.html.md

 All of the built-in methods can be found in the [/resources folder of the client library](https://github.com/Asana/ruby-asana/tree/master/lib/asana/resources).

-You can see a variant of this script, and other useful Asana API scripts, in our open-source <a href="https://github.com/Asana/DevRel-Examples/tree/master/ruby" target="_blank">Github examples repository</a>
+You can see a variant of this script, and other useful Asana API scripts, in our open-source <a href="https://github.com/Asana/DevRel-Examples/tree/master/ruby" target="_blank">GitHub examples repository</a>

 ## Workflow automation script